TkkrLab/website/content/_index.en.md

 <br>

 We regularly organize events such as lectures and workshops that are of interest to our participants and target group.
-These are free for everyone to follow, check our agenda for the planned [CyberSaturdays](/cybersaturdays/cybersaturday/) and other events.
+These are free for everyone to follow, check our [agenda](/agenda/) for the planned [CyberSaturdays](/cybersaturdays/cybersaturday/) and other events.
+See our [blog](/blog/) for the latest news.

 <br>